 1. We will influence policy and decision-makers

-- Inclusion of vegan nutrition and veganism as a protected belief in education and relevant curriculum change at all levels
+- the inclusion of vegan nutrition and veganism as a protected belief in education and relevant curriculum change at all levels

-- A strong voice for businesses producing vegan products and providing vegan services and catering
+- being a strong voice for businesses producing vegan products and providing vegan services and catering

 - CPD-accredited courses on vegan nutrition for health professionals

-- Evidence on the benefits of vegan nutrition, agriculture and socio-economic and political implications of animal use and veganism.
+- producing evidence on the benefits of vegan nutrition, agriculture and socio-economic and political implications of animal use and veganism.